231. Arbitration Claims

 (d) any other application affecting arbitration proceedings (whether started or not) or an arbitration agreement.

-(2) An arbitration claim must be started by the issue of an arbitration claim form in accordance with the Rule 30 procedure, which must include such matters and statements as are set out in the relevant practice direction.
+(2) Except for a claim made under Section 232, an arbitration claim must be started by the issue of an arbitration claim form in accordance with the Rule 30 procedure, which must include such matters and statements as are set out in the relevant practice direction.

 (3) Unless the Court orders otherwise, an arbitration claim form must be served on the defendant within 1 month from the date of issue.